layoutBox/PinLayout/README.md

 ### Layout directly on superview’s edges

-PinLayout also have shorten version that pin a view’s edge **directly** on its superview corresponding edge.
+PinLayout also has shorter version that pins a view’s edge **directly** on its superview's corresponding edge.

 **Methods**: